Addrbook - a contact management program

 gem install sqlite3

-There is no installer, so you'll need to prepare the directories for
+There is no installer for Addrbook itself, so you'll need to prepare the

 mkdir ~/beans/addrbook